DeepWok/mase/docs/source/modules/labs_2024/lab4-hardware.rst

 General introduction
 ====================

-In this lab, you will learn how to use the search functionality in the software stack of MASE to implement a Network Architecture Search.
+In this lab, you will learn how to use MASE to emit hardware modules in SystemVerilog, and test the emitted hardware through Cocotb.

-There are in total 4 tasks you would need to finish, there is also 1 optional task.

 Most of the guidance are in
 `lab4-hardware.ipynb <https://github.com/DeepWok/mase/blob/main/docs/labs/lab4-hardware.ipynb>`__, make sure you followed